CrunchyData/postgres-operator/internal/pgbackrest/tls-server.md

 - [dedicated repository host](https://pgbackrest.org/user-guide.html#repo-host)
 - [backup from standby](https://pgbackrest.org/user-guide.html#standby-backup)

-When a PostgresCluster is configured to store backups on a PVC, we start a dedicated repository host to make that PVC available to all PostgreSQL instances in the cluster.
+When a PostgresCluster is configured to store backups on a PVC, the dedicated repository host is used to make that PVC available to all PostgreSQL instances in the cluster.
+Regardless of whether the repo host has a defined PVC, it functions as the server for the pgBackRest clients that run on the Instances.

 The repository host runs a `pgbackrest` server that is secured through TLS and [certificates][].
 When performing backups, it connects to `pgbackrest` servers